 1. If you are hiring someone as an employee, you will need to register as an employer with HM Revenue & Customs (HMRC) to set up a payroll, deducting tax and National Insurance contributions from your employees’ pay and forwarding the money to HMRC.
-Their website will show you how to do this.
+Take a look at their ‘Employing people’ section for detailed information.

 2. The moment an applicant unconditionally accepts your offer of a job, a contract of employment comes into existence.
 The terms of the contract can be oral, written, implied or a mixture of all three.
 Even if you do not issue a written contract, you are under a legal duty to provide most employees with a written statement of main employment particulars within two months of the start of their employment with you.

 3. Your employees must be paid at least the national minimum wage and are also entitled to a minimum level of paid holiday, a maximum length of a working week and minimum levels of rest breaks.

 4. If your employee is off sick for more than three days, they will be entitled to statutory sick pay.
 They may also be entitled to maternity, paternity or adoption leave and statutory pay.

 5. Under new rules coming into force, your employee may also be entitled to compulsory pension contributions.

 6. Before taking someone on, you will need to ensure that they are legally allowed to work in the UK.
 Failure to do so could result in a fine or even imprisonment.